Miayl/jekyll-page/timing-guide.md

 ![](./images/continuous_timing.png)

-- If you have many lines, you can copy them all at once and paste them into the line grid
+- If you have many lines to time in your document with the translation, you can copy them all at once and paste them into the line grid

 [top](#table-of-contents)